-- Discuss and understand safety concerns and considerations when using foam - Discuss various types of natural and synthetic foams and which fires they can be used - Identify foam types and match them with the type of fuels they can be applied - Understand the components of a foam system, rate of application, foam concentrates, and application techniques - Demonstrate foam application techniques on live fire scenarios
+- Discuss and understand safety concerns and considerations when using foam - Discuss various types of natural and synthetic foams and which fires they can be used - Identify foam types, match foam with the type of fuels they can be applied too - Understand the components of a foam system, rate of application, foam concentrates, and application techniques - Demonstrate foam application techniques on live fire scenarios

-➤ Live Fire Training - Structural
+Live Fire Training - Structural

-This training course brings together all classroom training on fire behavior, building construction, incident management, scene size-up and firefighter safety.
-This course ties all of these skill sets together in a real world live fire environment.
-One of the Key purposes of this class is to enable the student to gain a degree of confidence in operating at a structure fire in a safe and effective manner.
+This training course brings together classroom training on fire behavior, building construction, incident management, scene size-up and firefighter safety.
+This course brings these skill sets together in a real world live fire environment.
+One of the key purposes of this class is to enable the student to gain a degree of confidence in operating at a structure fire in a safe and effective manner.